 What is CartoDB?

 CartoDB is a geospatial database on the cloud that allows for the storage and visualization of data on the web and the creation of maps.
 Using CartoDB will allow you to quickly create map based visualizations.

-- At its heart, CartoDB is an open source geospatial mapping Platform.
+- For developers, CartoDB is an open source geospatial mapping Platform.
 It is a tool we built to make mapping dynamic, scalable, and interesting.

 Below, we split our introduction into two parts: the CartoDB Platform and the CartoDB Editor.
 If you are looking for a scalable geospatial system to build tools or power your applications, jump down to the CartoDB Platform section.
 If you are looking for a drag & drop interface where you can style and customize maps in minutes, head to the CartoDB Editor section.
 If you want both, keep reading.
 It’s all right here waiting for you!